kimwalisch/primecount/doc/Easy-Special-Leaves.md

 $\phi(x, a)$ and cannot be computed in $O(1)$.

-In the Deleglise-Rivat [[2]](#references) and Gourdon [[3]](#references) prime counting algorithms (which are based on the Lagarias-Miller-Odlyzko algorithm) the computation of the easy special leaves requires looking up the number of primes below $n$ with $n < \sqrt{x}$.
+In the Deleglise-Rivat [[2]](#references) and Gourdon [[3]](#references) prime counting algorithms (which are based on the Lagarias-Miller-Odlyzko algorithm) the computation of the easy special leaves requires looking up the number of primes ≤ $n$ with $n < \sqrt{x}$.
 Since a ```PrimePi[n]``` lookup table of size $\sqrt{x}$ is much too large to be practical, Deleglise-Rivat
 [[2]](#references) have suggested segmenting the Interval $[0,\sqrt{x}$[ using a segment size of $y\ (\sim \sqrt[3]{x}\ \log^{3}{x})$.
 Hence instead of using a ```PrimePi[n]``` lookup table of size $\sqrt{x}$, we now use a ```SegmentedPrimePi[n]``` lookup table of size